quicwg/multipath/draft-ietf-quic-multipath.md

 second path, the server's 1-RTT packets use DCID C2, which has a path identifier of 2; the client's 1-RTT packets use DCID S3, which has a path identifier of 3.
 Note that the paths use different packet number spaces.
 In this case, the client is going to close the first path.
-It identifies the path by the sequence number of the DCID its peer uses for sending packets over that path, hence using the DCID with path identifier 1 (which relates to C1).
+It identifies the path by the Path Identifier of the DCID its peer uses for sending packets over that path, hence using the DCID with path identifier 1 (which relates to C1).
 Optionally, the server confirms the path closure by sending an PATH_ABANDON frame by indicating the path identifier the client uses to send over that path,